Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Battle Rhythm**
-    | During combat, when you take a dash or jump action, move while dodging, or use an ability that moves yourself, you gain 1 stack of Momentum.
-After initiating an attack or dodge action with Stamina, you may dedicate stacks of Momentum as if they were additional Stamina.
+    | During combat, when you take a dash or jump action, move while dodging, or use an ability that moves yourself, you gain 1 point of Momentum.
+After initiating an attack or dodge action with Stamina, you may dedicate points of Momentum as if they were additional Stamina.
-    | Momentum can be stored up to a maximum of your Cavalier rank, and stacks fade at the end of your next turn after they are gained.
+    | Momentum can be stored up to a maximum of your Cavalier rank, and points fade at the end of your next turn after they are gained.

   .. tab-item:: Rank 3